jpata/particleflow/README.md

 *        0 *       13 *         1 *        25 *       120 *
 *        0 *       14 *         1 *        25 *       484 *
 ```

+## Contents of the numpy output ntuple

+TBD